tjweir/functionalkit/README.markdown

     	return [FKOption none];
     }

-### Perform an operation that may fail.
-Apply a selector on success, otherwise on failure propagate the error.

-    MVEither *maybeResponse = [HttpApi makeRequestToUrl:@"http://www.foo.com/json-api"];
-    MVEither *maybeParsedJson = [maybeResponse mapRightWithSelector:@selector(JSONValue)];
+### Side effects

-### Comap a function with an effect, to have the function execute then perform a side effect using the function's result.
+Comap a function with an effect, to have the function execute then perform a side effect using the function's result.

     id <FKFunction> getPhotosF = [FKFunction functionFromSelector:@selector(photos)];
     id <FKEffect> galleriesOp = [FKEffect comap:[FKEffect effectToPostNotification:@"Test"] :getPhotosF];